Noises Off (film)

-Noises Off is a 1992 American comedy film directed by Peter Bogdanovich, with a screenplay by Marty Kaplan based on the 1982 play of the same name by Michael Frayn.
+Noises Off is a 1992 American comedy film directed by Peter Bogdanovich, with a screenplay by Marty Kaplan based on the 1982 play by Michael Frayn.
 Its ensemble cast includes Michael Caine, Carol Burnett, Christopher Reeve, John Ritter, Marilu Henner, Nicollette Sheridan, Julie Hagerty and Mark Linn-Baker, as well as featuring the last performance of Denholm Elliott, who died in October that year.

 Plot

-The film follows the rehearsal and performance of a dreadful farce called Nothing On, a hit British show that is preparing for its American debut in Des Moines, Iowa, with a second-rate, Broadway-bound theatrical troupe under the direction of Lloyd Fellowes.
-Among the cast members are fading star Dotty Otley, hot-tempered and scatter-brained Garry Lejeune, insecure matinee heartthrob Frederick Dallas, myopic leading lady Brooke Ashton, bubbly Belinda Blair, and alcoholic character actor Selsdon Mowbray.
-Frantically working behind the scenes are Tim Allgood and Poppy Taylor.
+The film follows the rehearsal and performance of a farce called Nothing On, a hit British stage play that is preparing for its American debut in Des Moines, Iowa, with a second-rate, Broadway-bound theatrical troupe under the direction of Lloyd Fellowes.
+Among the cast members are fading star Dotty Otley, hot-tempered Garry Lejeune, insecure matinee heartthrob Frederick Dallas, myopic leading lady Brooke Ashton, bubbly Belinda Blair, and alcoholic character actor Selsdon Mowbray who is hard of hearing.
+Frantically working behind the scenes are stage manager Poppy Taylor and assistant Tim Allgood, who also act as understudies.

+The play within the film, Nothing On, is a bedroom farce where Roger Trampleman, estate agent for a house whose owners live abroad, is attempting a tryst with Vicki, a scantily clad employee of Inland Revenue, despite the presence of Mrs. Clackett, the (accommodating) housekeeper.
+Meanwhile, the house’s owners, Philip and Flavia Brent, residing in Spain to avoid paying British taxes, have furtively returned home, attempting to avoid jeopardizing their tax-exempt status by their presence in-country.
+Adding to the chaos is the stealthy arrival of a burglar stealing valuables.
+The trysters, the owners, and burglar keep just missing each other to comic effect as possessions keep appearing, disappearing, and being moved ostensibly without explanation.

-The film opens with the final dress rehearsal before opening night, with an unfinished set and the cast still forgetting lines, missing cues, and mishandling props.
-Fellowes is reduced to cajoling, yelling at, and pleading with them to get things right.
-Complicating matters are the personal problems and backstage relationships of the cast and crew, which are simmering under the surface during rehearsal but erupt into the open as the play works its way across the country en route to New York.
+The film opens with the dress rehearsal before opening night, with an unfinished set and the cast still forgetting lines, missing cues, and mishandling props.
+The dress rehearsal runs through the play as intended to be acted.
+Director Fellowes cajoles, yells, and pleads with them to get things right, sometimes causing more problems than he solves.
+Complicating matters are the personal problems and backstage relationships of the cast and crew (especially aging Dotty’s triangular entanglement with much younger Garry and Frederick), which are simmering under the surface during rehearsal but erupt into the open as the play works its way across the country enroute to New York.